Praenyth/Praenyth/README.md

 I am Praenyth but people call me Prae (mostly because they somehow get the pronounciation wrong and Prae is what I perfer anyways).
-I am currently trying to learn Java for some dumb ideas I have and I might get a developer job if I learn enough.
+I am currently trying to learn Kotlin for some dumb ideas I have and I might get a developer job if I learn enough.

 # Fluent in: #
 (No programming languages yet)

 # Currently Learning: #
-Java
+Kotlin

 # Plan to Learn: #
-C#
+C# and C++

 # Hardly Touched: #
-Kotlin
+Java, HTML, CSS, and JavaScript